axkit/errors/README.md

 When wrapping errors, the `severity` and `statusCode` attributes can be overridden.
 The client will always receive the latest `severity` and `statusCode` values from the outermost error.
 Any inner errors even with higher severity or different status codes will only be logged, ensuring that the most relevant information is presented to the client while maintaining detailed logs for debugging purposes.

----

-## Contributing

-Contributions are welcome!
-Please submit issues or pull requests on [GitHub](https://github.com/axkit/errors).

----

 ## License

 This project is licensed under the MIT License.
+See the `LICENSE` file for details.